polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/codec.md

 only order matters). **All containers store elements consecutively.
 The order of the elements is not fixed, depends on the container, and cannot be relied on at decoding.**

-The decoder is expected to verify that incoming bytes are valid, and silently interpret bytes so that a valid structure gets decoded.
 This implicitly means that decoding some byte-array into a specified structure that enforces an order and then re-encoding it could result in a different byte array than the original that was decoded.

 #### Example